 Fixed: The numbers in the control point markers did not match the numbers in the control points table

 Fixed: External blenders (smartblend, enblend) would be run without the 'wrap 360 degree' flag even though the panorama had 360 degrees field of view

 Since this is a beta version it may contain bugs; therefore your feedback is much appreciated.

-check the Known Issues list above before posting.
+check the Known Issues list below before posting.

 Installing multiple versions side by side